Unforgettable Douro & Spectacular South of France with Lisbon

 Walking tour of Viviers: Admire the many architectural treasures of Viviers on foot, including the Cathedral of St Vincent with its mix of medieval, Gothic and Renaissance styles.
 Afterwards, enjoy some free time to explore Viviers at your leisure.

-French Resistance Walking Tour: Hear tales of heroism from the French Resistance, who fought bravely against the Nazi Occupation of France during World War II.
+French Resistance walking tour: Hear tales of heroism from the French Resistance, who fought bravely against the Nazi Occupation of France during World War II.
 Learn about their most daring missions as you explore the historic town on foot.

 Scenic Freechoice:

-Côtes du Rhône Villages tasting: Discover the rich flavours of the Rhône Valley on this guided tasting excursion.
-Experience the diverse terroir and time-honoured winemaking traditions of Southern France in a glass.
+Côtes du Rhône villages tasting: Discover the rich flavours of the Rhône Valley on this guided tasting excursion.
+Experience the diverse terroir and time-honoured winemaking traditions of southern France in a glass.

 Ardèche Nature Park with Caverne du Pont-d'Arc Museum: Explore the natural beauty and historic sites that come together in the Ardèche Nature Park.
 Then be immersed in the Caverne du Pont-d’Arc Museum, the largest decorated Palaeolithic cave replica in the world.
 The original site was deemed too fragile for public access, so this replica cave was built only a few kilometres from the actual cave.